microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 ```

-**Issue** Do we need a callback for the tunnel for the client to validate the server, or do we rely on TLS and a valid server certificate that must match the URL used bt the tunnel?
+**Issue** Do we need a callback for the tunnel for the client to validate the server, or do we rely on TLS and a valid server certificate that must match the URL used by the tunnel?

+Active health checks probably don't make sense to be performed against the Back End.

 ## Scalability